Guillaume961/CompaniesAnalyser/README.md

 *NoSQL Project*

+We chose the SGBD MongoDB because we had another project in which we used MongoDB and we already knew how to connect and execute queries from NodeJS.

 ## What to do
 Run the following command in your directory to install all the modules needed.
 You will need [Node.js](https://nodejs.org/en/) to run the application.